cnshing/debian-livecd/docs/configuration.md

 ### Window Tiling

 Applications should be able to be tiled to the top, bottom, left, and right halves of the screen identically to Window snap tiles via [WinTile](https://extensions.gnome.org/extension/1723/wintile-windows-10-window-tiling-for-gnome/).
+Alternatively, if this package is not readibly available through Debian's repository, you may use [Tiling Assistant](https://extensions.gnome.org/extension/3733/tiling-assistant/).

 ## File Manager